TiBeN/ia-mame/README.md

 Usage
 -----

-IaMame works exactly like the original Mame.
+IaMame works exactly like the original Mame command line.
+Simply launch a game, ia-mame will take care to see what files are missing on your rompath and will download them before launching Mame.

-### Linux and MacOs
+### Linux, Os X

 Let's try Street Fighter 2 arcade board: